jesse-ai/docs/docs/docs/indicators/custom-indicators.md

 ```

 Now, let's start the creation of our first custom indicator:
-1. Create a new folder called `custom_indicators` and it's `__init__.py` file in project's `ROOT` folder.
+1. Create a new folder called `custom_indicators` and it's `__init__.py` file in the project's `ROOT` folder.
-2. Then create a new file for the actual indicator, in this case we name it: `ewo.py` for our Elliott Wave Oscillator.
+2. Then create a new file for the actual indicator, in this case, we name it: `ewo.py` for our Elliott Wave Oscillator.
 3. The folder structure should look like this:
 ```sh
 ├── storage # folder containing logs, chart images, etc